Flexget/webui/.github/CONTRIBUTING.md

 ## How to Contribute

 The UI has a solid base but we need help building the plugins and maintaining.
-If you would like to get your hands dirty in React, CSS or UX Design then please read below and join our chat on [Gitter](https://gitter.im/Flexget/Flexget).
+If you would like to get your hands dirty in React, CSS or UX Design then please read below and join our [chat](https://flexget.com/Chat).

 Technologies we use:
 * [React](https://reactjs.org)